nkabrown/truckers-atlas/engineering-mindset.md

+## Setting a Browser Support Baseline

+Only support relatively modern browsers.
+The simplest way to test user agent support is through the `@support` CSS conditional rule.
+Supporting relatively modern browsers enables usage of new JS, CSS, and Web API features without the need to polyfill.
+Users on outdated browsers are gently reminded to update or switch improving the future for both users and developers.

 ## Code Formatting

 I am using [prettier](https://prettier.io) to format this project code, particularly when files are staged to be commited.
 Prettier is a low configuration tool with very limited config options.
 In this sense it's opinionated and makes many code formatting decisions for you.
 I use a simple configuration file with two exceptions to prettier's defaults: using single quotes in JavaScript and TypeScript files and setting a 4 space indentation level on markdown files.